yindiii/elite-lab-final/README.md

 We have two typical user flows:

 #### User Creates Chatroom
-* User goes to the create channel page
+* User goes to the create chatroom page
-* Fills in the channel name and hits submit
+* Fills in the chatroom name and hits submit
-* User is directed to the channel page
+* User is directed to the chatroom page
 * IF the user is not currently in a session
   * Redirect them to the session create (login) form
   * User gives a username and submits
   * User is given a token that's stored in cookies
-  * User is redirected to the channel page
+  * User is redirected to the chatroom page
-* User is on the channel page, gets initial messages, and can send messages
+* User is on the chatroom page, gets initial messages, and can send messages

 #### User Joins Chatroom
-* User is given a link to a channel page
+* User is given a link to a chatroom page
-* User visits channel page
+* User visits chatroom page
 * IF the user is not currently in a session
   * Redirect them to the session create (login) form
   * User gives a username and submits
   * User is given a token that's stored in cookies
-  * User is redirected to the channel page
+  * User is redirected to the chatroom page
-* User is on the channel page, gets initial messages, and can send messages
+* User is on the chatroom page, gets initial messages, and can send messages

 ## Objective
 ### Task
-There are two goals:

-* Your goal is to create the Chat model and perform the migration
+Your goal is to create the Chat model and perform the migration
-* Your goal is to create the APIs and JS that the web page can use to create session tokens (this is the same as last week's lab and you can copy the answers)

 Lab is complete when you are able to succesfully:
 * Create a chatroom